 And then, there is “the who” when it comes to knowledge to action.

-We heard a lot during this 42nd annual workshop about partnering with communities that experience high levels of hazard risk.
+We heard a lot during this 42nd Annual Natural Hazards Workshop about partnering with communities that experience high levels of hazard risk.
 Partnering with communities that are recovering from disaster.
 Partnering with vulnerable communities.
 And, as David Prevatt, an engineer from the University of Florida, reminded us, at all moments, we must remember that that we must listen to and be in conversation with those community members.

 There were so many important groups and constituencies identified during this workshop.
 But I would like to end with a challenge to all of us.